-· Unlimited Use – Sell as many of these certificates as you like!
+· Unlimited Use – Sell or give away as many of these certificates as you like!

 All you have to do is choose any of our valuable travel certificates, ranging from 3 Day 2 Night Hotel vacations to $500 off Airfare, to All Inclusive Resorts, and more!
 Then give them away or sell them, the choice is yours.
-You make 100% profit every time a certificate is purchased!
+You make 100% profit on every purchase!

 Flexible Marketing Options – You can create your own affiliates, post on social media, send to your email list, place an ad in the newspaper and on Craigslist, and just about anywhere else you want to for maximum exposure.